DANIEL FRYER

 I am currently an Assistant Professor of Law and Assistant Professor of Philosophy (by courtesy) at the University of Michigan.
 Previously, I served as as an Assistant District Attorney in Philadelphia, PA.
 I also worked as a judicial law clerk for the Honorable Chief Judge Roger L. Gregory of the United States Court of Appeals for the Fourth Circuit.
 My work is informed by scholarship in social and political philosophy, law, history, and public policy.
 I am also influenced by social movements and intellectual discourse outside the academy.
 My recent research focuses on assessing how we should construct legal and political institutions to respond to various forms of social and economic inequality; the history of African American political thought; the ethics of punishment; and race theory.

-During the 2023-2024 academic year, I am a Laurance S. Rockefeller Fellow at the Princeton University Center for Human Values.
+During the 2023-2024 academic year, I was a Laurance S. Rockefeller Visiting Faculty Fellow at the Princeton University Center for Human Values.